sunfishstanford/sunfishstanford.github.io/_posts/2022-12-30-MetricsVsTransforms.md

 g_{\alpha \rho} = g_{\rho \alpha} .
 $$

-Because we want to manipulate both vectors in the vector space and objects that live in the dual space (e.g., 1-forms), we use raised and lowered indices to simplify bookkeeping.
+Because we want to manipulate objects in the vector space as well as  objects in the dual space (e.g., 1-forms), we use raised and lowered indices to simplify bookkeeping.
 And so we *define* the inverse metric $$g^{\mu \nu}$$ to let us convert from the vector space to the dual space and vice versa.
 For example:

 $$
 V^\mu = g^{\mu \nu} V_\nu .